-Join a member of our Education staff each week on Facebook Live as she provides tips and tricks on how to navigate the murky waters of fake and misleading news.
+Join a member of our Education staff on Facebook Live as she provides tips and tricks on how to navigate the murky waters of fake and misleading news.
 View past episodes here.

 Check out our previous Media Literacy Maven episodes and stay tuned for all our upcoming videos!

 - June 9, 2017: On the run from junk news?
 Based on a downloadable poster, the Maven gives you a handy acronym for sorting good media from bad media.
 (Last episode before summer break.)
 Download a PDF of links cited in Episode 12.

 - April 28, 2017: If your reaction to a news story is, “Aha, I KNEW it all along!,” you might be exhibiting confirmation bias.
 Watch the Media Literacy Maven explain how we tend to look for information that confirms our beliefs and ignore information that challenges them.
 Download a PDF of links cited in Episode 11.

 - April 14, 2017: They say that seeing is believing, but can you always believe what you see?
 The Maven discusses how fake news stories use the power of image to make their stories seem more credible, and how your students can avoid getting tricked by this tactic.
 Download a PDF of links cited in Episode 10.